AakashSasikumar/YouTubeScraper/README.md

 1. Fetch album art and add it to the downloaded mp3 file(using id3 editing libraries)

 2. Add Album name, artist name, etc...(using id3 editors)

+3. Queueing(Multiple songs)

+4. Add feature to let user choose download location

+5.

+How to use the jar file:

+1. Download it, store it wherever you want to

+2. Execute it using the java -jar command in terminal

+3. Follow the directions

+4. The song will download in the same directory as the jar file.